mountaineerbr/shellChatGPT/README.md

 Chat in Portuguese with voice in and out:

     chatgpt.sh -cczw pt

+### Chat Mode of Text Completions

+When text completions is set for chatting with `option -c`, some properties are configured automatically to instruct the bot.

+    chatgpt.sh -c "Hello there!
+What is your name?"

 <!-- **TIP**: Set _-vv_ to have auto sleep for reading time of last response,